Keto Lemon Chaffle with Lemon Icing

 Others looking for “Keto Lemon Chaffle with Lemon Icing” also liked:

-fork cutting into lemon chaffle If you are a fan of lemon, then you will love this keto lemon waffle recipe.
-The lemon flavored chaffle is topped with a creamy lemon icing instead of syrup.
-You can enjoy this on the lazy weekend morning or as a low carb dessert.
+fork cutting into lemon chaffle If you are a fan of lemon, then you will love this lemon chaffle.
+It’s topped with a creamy lemon icing instead of syrup.
+You can enjoy this on a lazy weekend morning or as a low carb dessert.
 The combination of sweetness and tang from the lemon is delicious.

-The keto waffle made up of mostly egg and cheese is called a chaffle.
+The waffle made up of mostly egg and cheese is called a chaffle.
 This recipe uses cream cheese as the cheese element.
-The cream cheese will provide texture and stability to hold the keto waffle together.
+The cream cheese provides texture and stability to hold the chaffle together.
 Plus it adds a creamy taste and helps to decrease the eggy flavor from the egg.
 Fresh squeezed lemon juice and zest are added to this chaffle to give it an authentic lemon flavor.
-If you don’t have a lemon, you could substitute with bottled lemon juice and omit the zest; however, the chaffle might not have as concentrated of a lemon flavor.
+If you don’t have a lemon, you can substitute with bottled lemon juice and omit the zest; however, the chaffle won’t have as concentrated of a lemon flavor.

 Waffle Makers